List of Gotham (franchise) characters: Sal Maroni

-Salvatore Maroni appears in the Fox series Gotham, portrayed by David Zayas.
-He first appears in "The Balloonman", where he is the owner of a local Italian restaurant that serves as a front for his crime family.
+Salvatore Maroni (portrayed by David Zayas) is the owner of a local Italian restaurant that serves as a front for his crime family.
 Maroni takes an interest in one of his employees, petty criminal Oswald Cobblepot, promoting him to manager and using him as a source of information on Falcone's operations; he is unaware that Cobblepot is secretly an informant for Falcone.
 When Jack Buchinsky targets Maroni for abandoning him years ago during a heist, he and his associates seek refuge in the GCPD.
 There, he begins to suspect Cobblepot's duplicity when he deliriously stammers about meeting Falcone.
 When Falcone's lieutenant Fish Mooney goes into exile from Gotham City, she contacts Maroni and informs him of Cobblepot's deception, resulting in Maroni interrogating Cobblepot into confessing the truth, and eventually attempting to have him executed in a junkyard car compactor.
 When Cobblepot manages to escape and obtains Falcone's protection, Maroni and Falcone make a deal: Maroni will get rid of one of Falcone's enemies and Cobblepot will stay out of his territory.
 Maroni appears at the newly christened "Oswald's" nightclub to tell his former associate that he is safe for now, but that he will perish as soon as Falcone dies.
 Maroni also tries to ruin Cobblepot's business by cutting off his liquor supplies.
 Cobblepot then sends a hitman to one of Maroni's establishments to tell Maroni that Falcone wants him dead.
 Cobblepot sabotages his own hit in order to ignite a turf war between Maroni and Falcone.
 In the season finale "All Happy Families Are Alike", Mooney takes Falcone, Cobblepot, James Gordon, and Harvey Bullock prisoner where she intends to kill them all in exchange for Sal Maroni returning all her old territories back to her.
 While Mooney wants an equal partnership, however, Maroni insists on her being his second-in-command.
 When Maroni belittles Mooney with sexist nicknames, she turns on him and shoots him in the head before slaughtering his gang.